Frequently Asked Questions:

 • What is a franchise?

 Put simply, a franchise is a business that has proven to be successful and is then made available for others to copy to be just as successful, in other parts of the country.
+Further details about franchising can be found on the British Franchise Association website.

 • Has the business model been tried and tested?